Jeb E. Brooks School of Public Policy, Cornell University

 Why you should consider this program

 Prepare for a career in public service at Cornell University, one of the oldest university partners of the Peace Corps in the country.
-Earn your Master of Public Administration (MPA) degree at the Cornell Institute for Public Affairs (CIPA)—obtain foundational training in management, economic analysis, and quantitative techniques prior to specialization in one of eight concentration areas, including Economic and Financial Policy, Human Rights and Social Justice, International Development Studies, Public and Nonprofit Management, and Science, Technology, and Infrastructure Policy.
-Internship opportunities are available during the summer or academic year through one of our off-campus programs in Washington DC, New York City, Rome, or Mysore.
+Earn your Master of Public Administration (MPA) degree at the Jeb E. Brooks School of Public Policy —obtain foundational training in management, economic analysis, and quantitative techniques prior to specialization in one of eight concentration areas, including Economic and Financial Policy, Human Rights and Social Justice, International Development Studies, Public and Nonprofit Management, and Science, Technology, and Infrastructure Policy.
+Internship opportunities are available during the summer or academic year through one of our off-campus programs in Washington DC, New York City, and Albany, New York.
 Take advantage of our unique professional certificate offerings in Environmental Finance and Impact Investing or Infrastructure Project Management and Finance.
 Learn from a world-class faculty and alumni base spanning the globe.
 Apply what you learn in practice through our clinical programs, which have developed consulting projects with a wide range of domestic (US) and international organizations including the Environmental Protection Agency, Government Accountability Office, the Inter-American Development Bank, and the United States Department of State.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|

 Where the cost savings value of the Coverdell Fellowship comes from

 50% Tuition Fellowship.
 Net cost includes a student activity and student health fee.
 Student health insurance is not included in the tuition/fees and net cost.